Do you have Symphysis Pubis Dysfunction (SPD)?

 Talk with your caregiver about your pain so that you can be prepared for any difficulties that arise during labor and delivery.
 You may want to experiment with different labor and birth positions that provide more support for your pelvis, for example.
 And if you choose to have an epidural or spinal anesthesia, you'll want to be careful not to overstretch your ligaments while you're numb.
 Spreading your thighs widely during pushing, and/or grabbing your legs behind your knees and pulling back, is often recommended by labor and delivery nurses but would not be a good idea, especially if you have an epidural and can’t feel the strain on your joints and ligaments.

-Outlook on having Symphysis Pubis Dysfunction?
+What's the outlook on having Symphysis Pubis Dysfunction?

 SPD can be happen during pregnancy but also felt during postpartum.
 Many mothers notice after a strenuous labor, or where their knees were held and perhaps hyper extended while pushing feel increased pelvic pain.
 Give these suggestions a try and find a provider near you that can help diagnose and treat your discomfort related to SPD.
 We also have at home programs available with supportive exercises and educational information to help rehab pelvic dysfunction related to enact trimester of pregnancy and also postpartum.